 I think oftentimes, we can become discouraged by our mistakes.
 We can play the victim card and believe the lies of the enemy; convincing ourselves that what we’ve done has somehow disqualified us from ever bringing God glory.
 Truth is, even in our brokenness, He invites us to exchange our failure for freedom.
 He allows us to cast our burdens on Him, and promises to give us the endurance we need to persevere (Psalm 55:22).
 In these moments of weakness and self-doubt, we need to cling to Jesus.
 Holding on to Him with all that we’ve got, and recognizing that He alone is our hope and our salvation.

-*I also filmed a video about being given the authority to overcome hard times, which you can check out here.
+In relation to this post, I also filmed a video about being given the authority to overcome hard times, which you can find here.